The Government announced on 20 March 2020 the Coronavirus Job Retention Scheme (CJRS).

 How is the scheme accessed?

-- This will be via a new online portal, which is yet to go live and we understand still being built
+- This will be via a new online portal, which went live on 20 April 2020, ahead of schedule

 - On the portal you will be able to submit information to HMRC regarding those employees that have been furloughed together with their earnings